MahaLakshmi-L-Tech/Map-with-marking/README.md

 1. Home Page

 This is default Page [Home.js].This page is some of the area are marked inside circle.
+In this application user can see the map and some of the area are marked inside circle.
-User can login and access the features like view the region information in the map,Zoom in and Zoom out the map.
+User can Zoom in and Zoom out the map and can see the entair globe.

 ### Screenshots